nhost/hasura-backend-plus/docs/api.md

 ### Change password

 Change password of an account.
-The user must be logged in for this endpoint to work.
+The account must be logged in for this endpoint to work.

+#### Request

 `POST /auth/change-password/`

-#### Request

 ```json
 {